-- Implementation of highly sustainable Joint Core Strategy policies for water, energy and design - Developing detailed local plan environmental policies include policies to protect and enhance biodiversity and green infrastructure - Working on plans to identify sites for 3,000 additional houses in sustainable locations with easy access to jobs, services and facilities - Working with Norfolk County Council and other partners on the production of a Surface Water Management Plan for the Norwich urban area identifying areas at risk of flooding from heavy rainfall events and potential mitigation measures - Continued promotion of brownfield locations for building development (90% brownfield development in 2011/12) - Continued development of improved procedures for managing funding from development for infrastructure improvements - Consulting on Making room St Stephens master plan measures to promote walking, cycling and public transport in the city centre

-Members and officers attended the East of England Climate Change Training Programme
+- Implementation of highly sustainable Joint Core Strategy policies for water, energy and design. - Developing detailed local plan environmental policies, including policies to protect and enhance biodiversity and green infrastructure. - Working on plans to identify sites for 3,000 additional homes in sustainable locations with easy access to jobs, services and facilities - Working with Norfolk County Council and other partners on the production of the Surface Water Management Plan for the Norwich urban area - identifying areas at risk of flooding from heavy rainfall and potential mitigation measures. - Continued promotion of brownfield locations for building development (90 per cent brownfield development in 2011/12) - Continued improvement of procedures for managing funding from development for infrastructure improvements. - Consulting on Making room St Stephens master plan measures to promote walking, cycling and public transport in the city centre - Members and officers attended the East of England Climate Change Training Programme

-- Implementation of Joint Core Strategy and amendments to local policies and plans - Further work to adopt local plan policies and implement Making room St Stephens master plan
+- Implementation of Joint Core Strategy and amendments to local policies and plans. - Further work to adopt local plan policies and implement Making room St Stephens master plan.

-Priority 5) Natural Environment
+Priority 5) Natural environment

 The city of Norwich has a high proportion of green space and the city council directly manages or influences policy for these areas.
-The management of the natural environment enables Norwich to remain rich in biodiversity whist providing our citizens with quality spaces for recreational enjoyment.
+The management of the natural environment enables Norwich to remain rich in biodiversity, while providing our citizens with quality spaces for recreational enjoyment.

-- To improve the built environment, promoting its community, recreational and environmental benefits including community centres, play areas and civic spaces. - Maintain open spaces for people, the environment and biodiversity.
+- To improve the built environment, promoting its community, recreational and ecological benefits including community centres, play areas and civic spaces. - Maintain open spaces for people and wildlife.